Birgitta Moran Farmer

-Birgitta Moran Farmer (1881–1939) was an American artist particularly known for her portrait miniatures.
+Birgitta Kathleen Moran Farmer (May 23, 1881 – January 17, 1939) was an American artist particularly known for her portrait miniatures.

 Life

-Farmer was born in Lyons, New York.
-She attended Lyons Public School and graduated from the Convent of the Sacred Heart in Rochester NY.
+Birgitta Moran was born in Lyons, New York.
+She attended Lyons Public School and graduated from the Convent of the Sacred Heart in Rochester, New York.
 A graduate of the College of Fine Arts of Syracuse University and a member of Gamma Phi Beta's Alpha Chapter, she won the 1906 Hiram Gee Award in Painting at commencement.

 She used the award to study at Académie Julian and Académie de la Grande Chaumière Paris during 1906–1907.
-Among other places, she roomed at the American Girl's Club in Paris.
+Among other places, she roomed at the American Girls' Club in Paris.

-She married Dr. Thomas Patrick Farmer of Syracuse, New York.
+She married Dr. Thomas Patrick Farmer of Syracuse, New York in 1913.
 They had four children.
 She exhibited with the Brooklyn Society of Miniature Painters, American Society of Miniature Painters, the Pennsylvania Society of Miniature Painters, the National Association of Women Painters and Sculptors, and the Associated Artists of Syracuse.
-She died in 1939 in Syracuse, New York, of cancer.
+She died in 1939 in Syracuse, New York, of cancer, aged 57.